althea-net/althea-site/_posts/2015-12-2-universal-payment-channels.md

 You may be wondering- how do we know that Darrell is the best intermediary node to route payments from Charlie to Alice?
 Stay tuned for the next post, about Reactive Payment Routing, a routing protocol which finds the cheapest path for payments.

 For a more complete overview of UPC, see the [white paper]({{ site.url }}/documents/universal-payment-channels.pdf).

+Acknowledgement: Payment channels utilizing a hold period in this way were, to the best of my knowledge, first introduced in Zackary Hess's [Flying Fox](https://github.com/BumblebeeBat/FlyingFox).